If you suffered a workplace injury or illness caused by unsafe working conditions, you will likely be entitled to compensation.

 If you haven't suffered an injury but you feel your workplace is unsafe, you should first alert your employer to the hazard.
 If your employer fails to fix the unsafe condition, you can file a complaint on the Cal/OSHA website, or alert the federal Occupational Safety and Health Administration (OSHA).

-When employees are injured at the workplace, the general rule is that they can only recover for their injuries through workers' comp; they can't sue their employers in court.
+When employees are injured at the workplace, the general rule in California is that they can only get compensation for their injuries through workers' comp; they can't sue their employers in court.

-A clear violation of health and safety codes, such as those set by the California Occupational Safety and Health Administration (Cal OSHA), could qualify as serious and willful misconduct.
-Intentionally removing safety equipment and instructing employees to continue working could also qualify as serious and willful misconduct.
+A clear violation of health and safety codes, such as those set by Cal/OSHA, might qualify as serious and willful misconduct.
+Intentionally removing safety equipment and instructing employees to continue working could also qualify.

-Because these claims are very difficult to win and follow a different set of rules than a typical workers' comp claim, you should consult with an experienced workers' comp attorney right away.
-A lawyer can assess your claim, identify any safety violations, and advise you on the likelihood of winning your claim.
+Because claims for serious and willful misconduct are very difficult to win and follow a different set of rules than typical workers' comp claims, you should consult with a lawyer as soon as possible.
+An experienced workers' comp attorney can assess your case, identify any safety violations, and advise you on the likelihood of winning your claim.